 - Add water a little at a time while blending the chutney mixture.

-Easy Carrot Chutney Recipe
+Easy Carrot Chutney - Vegan and Dairy-Free

 Equipment